 If you have been injured at work, you may be entitled to compensation.
 Register online here and we’ll contact you, or call us on (08) 8212 1077 (South Australia), (08) 9211 5800 (Western Australia) or (08) 89417814 (Northern Territory).

-If you have been injured at work or in the course of your employment you may be entitled to compensation.
+If you have been injured at work, no matter how big or small, you may be eligible to make a claim for workers’ compensation.

 What circumstances are required for a claim?